Hanmb17/C1_MS2_LIGHTSOUT/README.md

 - The JS code for the [Modals](https://getbootstrap.com/docs/5.3/components/modal//) was taken from Bootstrap v5.3 documentation snippet
 - 404 page was built using the description on [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)
 - The CSS for making the webpage [stretch to min height of 100vh](https://dev.to/fenok/stretching-body-to-full-viewport-height-the-missing-way-2ghd) was from a blog post on DEV by Leonid Fenko.
-- To help with JS function stuctures i used JAVASCRIPT & JQUERY  by jon Duckett
+- To help with JS function stuctures I used JAVASCRIPT & JQUERY  by jon Duckett

 ### Acknowledgements